MapLink™ Signs

 The purpose of this section is to control outdoor and window signs of all types and in all zoning districts by regulating size, location, quantity, quality, content and design to:

-(1) Enhance and protect the Village's physical appearance and environment, so as to protect the Village's scenic and natural beauty and to create an attractive economic, business and tourist climate.
-All signs must therefore be placed so as not to obliterate, conceal or destroy architectural and decorative trim.
+(1) Enhance and protect the Village's physical appearance and environment, so as to protect the Village's scenic and natural beauty and to create an attractive economic, business and tourist climate;

-(3) Encourage excellence in sign design and materials and to provide uniform design standards.
+(2) Encourage excellence in sign design and to provide uniform design standards;

-(4) Reduce sign or advertising distractions and obstructions that may contribute to traffic accidents or driver confusion.
+(3) Reduce sign or advertising distractions and obstructions that may contribute to traffic accidents or driver confusion;